 There is a common misconception that non-resident landlords’ letting property in the UK have no UK tax obligations.
 The rental income received by NRLs (both individuals and corporates) is subjected to tax obligations under HMRC’s special Non-Resident Landlords (NRL) scheme.
 Additionally, the acceptance requirements of this scheme can affect landlords, tenants, and letting agents.

-Tax returns apply to a non-resident landlord who has rental income but the ‘usual place of abode’ is outside the UK.
+Tax returns apply to a non-resident landlord who has rental income but the ‘usual place of abode is outside the UK.

-Example: if a non-resident company or an individual live abroad for 6 months or more in a year, still have to submit tax returns in the UK.
+For example: if a non-resident company or an individual live abroad for 6 months or more in a year, still have to submit tax returns in the UK.